kimfucious/torrent-fiesta/README.md

 ### Transmission

-At present, this project is setup to use Transmission installed locally on your machine (not in a Docker container).
+This project is setup to use Transmission installed locally on your machine (not in a Docker container).

+- By default (`TF_TRANSMISSION_MODE=auto`), Torrent Fiesta attempts to start Transmission.
+- If auto-start fails, Torrent Fiesta prompts you to start it manually and retry.
+- If you prefer manual mode, set `TF_TRANSMISSION_MODE=manual`.

 ### SABnzbs